tonethar/IGME-330-Master/notes/firebase-2.md

 ## III.
 Save the values to Firebase using `.push()`

-- This is very similar to how we did this in the previous section
+- This is very similar to how we did this last time
 - We will get a reference to a `scores` node, and "push" JSON objects onto it, effectively creating a list
 - The JSON objects will contain the currrent score, and the current typed in user name
 - Go ahead and add this click handler for the "Save High Score" button: